-SOCI 690 (3-3-0) Practicum: Involves the planning, implementation, and evaluation of individual projects in Applied Sociology, including field work.
+SOCI 690 (3-3-0) Practicum: Involves the planning, implementation, and evaluation of individual projects in applied sociology.
 Based on student interest, career plans, and available placements, students will be placed in a variety of settings for at least 10 weeks during the semester in which they are enrolled.
 A minimum of 12 contact hours per week will be required for a total of 120 hours.
-Consideration will be given to full-time work experience in appropriate settings.